garystafford/fav-color-bff/README.md

 }
 ```

-All configuration can be overridden using environment variables, exported in advance, or on the command-line, when the application is started.
+All configuration can be overridden using environment variables, exported in advance, or on the command-line when the application is started.
 For example:

 ```bash
 PORT=1234 API_PRT=5678 node app.js